taskcluster/terraform-provider-jsone/README.md

 You can access the rendered template with `.rendered` much the same as with `template_file`.
 This will normally be in `json` format unless you explicitely pass in `format = "yaml"` to the resource.

+# Development

+Go requirements are the same as Terraform itself (currently 1.9).

+In a clean GOPATH, `go get github.com/taskcluster/terraform-provider-jsone`, then switch to that directory and run `go get -t ./...` to get dependencies.
+Run `go test ./..` to test.